 How to Shoot Night Sky Photography

-Camera – You will need a camera that you can manually control your ISO, shutter speed and aperture.
+You will need a camera to manually control your ISO, shutter speed, and aperture.

-Lens – A fast wide angle lens of 1.4 – 2.8 is ideal.
-If you use a 3.5 or higher (slower lens) you will have to increase the ISO.
-The higher the ISO the more grain or digital noise or grain that will appear in your photos.
-Nikon’s 28mm f/1.8G or Canon’s 28mm f/1.8 are good choices if you are going lens shopping for your night photography trip.
+A fast wide-angle lens of 1.4 – 2.8 is ideal.
+If you use a 3.5 or higher (slower lens), you will increase the ISO.
+The higher the ISO, the more grain or digital noise or grain will appear in your photos.
+Nikon’s 28mm f/1.8G or Canon’s 28mm f/1.8 are good choices if you go shopping for your night photography trip.

-Tripod – A good sturdy tripod is essential for night photography.
-If it gets windy you will need a sturdy one and we never know what Mother Nature will bring us while we are out there.
+A good sturdy tripod is essential for night photography.
+If it gets windy, you will need a sturdy one, and we never know what Mother Nature will bring us while we are out there.
 Keep that in mind when you buy one to go in your suitcase if you are going on a plane.
 It should be sturdy enough to withstand the wind but small enough to fit in your suitcase.

-Flashlight – Our choice is Coast brand for flashlights.
-The ideal flashlight will have high lumens and you will be able to zoom the in and out on the amount of light emitting from the flashlight.
-I like a small stream of light not a wide amount of light.
-That was I can be specific as to what exactly I want to paint with light.
+Our choice is the Coast brand for flashlights.
+The ideal flashlight will have high lumens, and you will be able to zoom in and out on the amount of light emitting from the flashlight.
+I like a small stream of light, not a wide amount of light.
+I can be specific as to what exactly I want to paint with light.
 Get the HP7, PX45, or the G50.
 Ideally, go with the HP7 if you can.

-Light Pollution and Moon Phaze Map – The best time to go is during a new moon and you want to be in the darkest area possible.
+The best time to do Milky Way photography is during a new moon, and you want to be in the darkest area possible.
 If you are doing night sky photography without the Milky Way, the moon can be your friend.

-Remote Shutter Release – When painting with light and you want to go over a 30-second exposure you must have a shutter release to use your bulb mode.
-When exposing your pictures in general you can use the remote release so you are not using your hand to press the shutter button and make the camera move even a little bit.
-Without one easily use your 2-second timer.
+When painting with light and going over a 30-second exposure, you must have a shutter release to use your bulb mode.
+When exposing your pictures in general, you can use the remote release, so you do not use your hand to press the shutter button and make the camera move even a little bit.
+Without one easily, use your 2-second timer.